-The NYISO forecast is on a zonal basis and is produced by NYISO Energy Market Operations Planning personnel.
-Initial forecasting is completed by 6:00 AM a.m. prior to initializing SCUC each day prior to the Dispatch Day.
+The NYISO forecast is on a zonal basis and is produced by NYISO Energy Market Operations personnel.
+Initial forecasting is completed prior to initializing SCUC each day prior to the Dispatch Day.
 The forecast is for the Dispatch Day and the next six days, a total of up to 168 hours.

-The Load Forecast function provides a complete set of input/output displays for a typical load zone, considered to be a working environment.
+The Load Forecast function provides a complete set of input/output displays for a typical load zone.
 Input/output displays are available at the system level to present the load forecast values.

 The function is accompanied with a set of displays for input, execution, and output.
-The required files as input to the program as well as output of the program are in ASCII .csv format, which can be generated from other database tables for the input files, and be ported to other database tables for the output files.
+The required files as input to the program are in .csv format.

-The function provides the capability to export publish thea load forecast data to file in the OISR format required for the multi-area Security Constrained Unit Commitment SCUC package to utilize.
-The exported areas can be specified to be either individual forecast areas or super zones.
+The function provides the capability to publish the load forecast data to the OISR for the SCUC package to utilize.

-By 08:00 a.m.
-AMa.m., or as soon thereafter as is reasonably possible, the NYISO develops and posts its statewide Load forecast on the OASIS.
+By 08:00 a.m. or as soon thereafter as is reasonably possible, the NYISO develops and posts its statewide Load forecast on the OASIS.

-MIS Load Modeling and LSE Responsibilities
+6.4 MIS Load Modeling and LSE Responsibilities